Koredotcom/docs/docs/xo/contactcenter/integrations/talkdesk/kore-iva-integration-with-talkdesk.md

 The Kore IVA integration with Talkdesk operates as follows:

 * **Setup**: Kore.ai configures the integration by modifying bot details and voice stream URLs in Talkdesk's "Connect to autopilot - voice" flow.
-* **Interaction**: When a customer contacts Talkdesk, audio streams are sent to Kore's "Conversation Orchestrator."
+* **Interaction**: When a customer contacts Talkdesk, audio streams are sent to Kore via the "Conversation Orchestrator" node under Talkdesk studio flow.
 Kore handles automation and sends bot responses back to Talkdesk.
 * **Agent Handover**: If the customer requests for agent transfer, control returns to Talkdesk for human agent interaction.

 This streamlined process enhances Talkdesk's contact center capabilities with Kore's voice automation technology.